 About 99 per cent of skin cancers are curable if detected and treated early.
 A regular skin cancer check is your best defence against complex surgeries, costly procedures, and even death.

-Our Skin Cancer Doctors are subspecialists in the field - with a wealth of experience, skills and recognised certifications in skin cancer care - and utilise the latest tools in skin cancer detection and treatment.
+The doctors at National Skin Cancer Centres have a wealth of experience, skills and recognised certifications in skin cancer care, and utilise the latest tools in skin cancer detection and treatment.

 An Australian is diagnosed with melanoma every 30 minutes.
-Living in the skin cancer capital of the world, experts recommend that all Australians get a regular skin cancer check for peace of mind.
+Living in the skin cancer capital of the world, experts recommend that all Australians get a regular skin cancer check.

 Please bring a valid Medicare card and pension card (if you have one) to each consultation.
 If it is your first visit, please bring any documentation relating to your skin cancer history.